 Emotet is a banking trojan malware program which obtains financial information by injecting computer code into the networking stack of an infected Microsoft Windows computer, allowing sensitive data to be stolen via transmission.
 Emotet malware also inserts itself into software modules which are then able to steal address book data and perform denial of service attacks on other systems.
 It also functions as a down-loader or dropper of other banking Trojans.

-The Australian Cyber Security Centre (ACSC) is aware of a widespread malicious email virus (malware), known as ‘Emotet’, targeting Australian businesses and individuals.
+The Australian Cyber Security Centre (ACSC) is aware of a widespread malicious email virus (malware).
+Known as ‘Emotet’, targeting Australian businesses and individuals.

 How it works

-The Emotet malware appears as a normal or useful file attachment in emails (.doc, .docx, .pdf), but includes hidden code which allows cybercriminals to access and control your devices or computer systems.
+The Emotet malware appears as a normal or useful file attachment in emails (.doc, .docx, .pdf).
+But includes hidden code which allows cybercriminals to access and control your devices or computer systems.
 It can also appear as a website hyperlink in emails.

-Once a user account is infected, the malware forwards itself to all the users’ email contacts, increasing the likelihood of further infection.
+The malware forwards itself to all the users’ email contacts, increasing the likelihood of further infection.

 Here is an example of one of these emails, but it can come in many different formats.